Windy-Huang/DonationManagementApp/README.md

 - As a user, I want the ability to mark transactions as archived after the current year ends, so they cannot be altered.
 - As a user, when I quit the application, I have the option to save all the donor and transaction data.
 - As a user, when I open the application, I have the option to load previously stored donor and transaction data.

+### Instructions for Grader

+- You can access the home screen of the application by entering the password "123."
+- You can add multiple donors (Xs) to a panel (Y) by navigating to the toolbar, clicking "Add a Donor," and selecting the dropdown "Add Donor."
+Enter the required input as prompted, and remember to hit enter.
+- You can display a subset of donors (Xs) that satisfy some criterion specified by the user by navigating to the toolbar, clicking "View All Donors," and selecting the dropdown "View with Threshold."
+Enter the minimum amount of donation required to display.
+The donors will appear in decreasing order of donation amount.
+- You can locate the visual component on the home screen.
+Once the application's data is updated, the visual component will also update accordingly.
+- You can save the state of the application by navigating to the toolbar, clicking "Manage Files," and selecting the dropdown "Save File."
+Enter the name of the file to save.
+- You can reload the state of the application by navigating to the toolbar, clicking "Manage Files," and selecting the dropdown "Load File."
+Enter the name of the file to load.